-All children are required to come to school dressed in comfortable clothing appropriate for physical activity on their PHE lesson day.
-All clothing should allow freedom of movement.
+All children are required to come to school dressed in comfortable clothing appropriate for physical activity on their PSPE lesson day.
+All clothing should be stretchy to allow freedom of movement; ex: shorts, t-shirts, sweatpants (no jeans, button shirts, dresses, skirts) No jewellery, please inform the teacher if jewellery cannot be removed due to religion/medical reasons.